A single product can have many associated codes.

 What is ISBN – International Standard Book Number

 Just as products are uniquely identified by UPCs, books, magazines, e-books and other published media can be uniquely marked using ISBN.
 Every book that goes into publishing must have an ISBN code attached to it.
 (Edit: A reader has just brought to our attention the fact that self-published books need not mandatorily have an ISBN, although it is definitely recommended.
 Thank you, Mike!)

 What’s more, different editions of the same book will have different ISBNs.
 For example, Harry Potter and the Philosopher’s Stone has the ISBN 0-7475-3269-9 while its illustrated edition has the ISBN 0-5457-9035-2.

 Why is an ISBN so important?
-Books and published media often travel and get sold all around the world, hence the ISBN is a good way for a publisher to keep track of how much it is selling and where.
+Books and published media often travel and sell all around the world, hence the ISBN is a good way for a publisher to keep track of how much it is selling and where.